-JH Introduction to Agriculture
+JH Introduction to Agriculture/Agriculture History

 Course Description Students will be engaged in a variety of classroom assignments, challenging laboratory, real world and hands-on projects to meet content benchmark requirements.
 Students will be held to high expectations regarding their quality of work, safety, and personal behavior.
 Understanding vocabulary, laboratory technique, and experimental design will be consistent components of this course.
 Leadership Skill and Career Development are concepts consistently reinforced throughout the class content.
 Students will be working both in teams and individually throughout this course and will have the opportunity to participate as members of the New Lothrop FFA Chapter, which is part of a national student leadership organization.
-Events outside of class time are encouraged for excellent student development. will have the opportunity to participate as members of the New Lothrop FFA Chapter, which is part of a national student leadership organization.
 Events outside of class student leadership organization.
 Events outside of class time are encouraged for excellent student development.